snakypy/dotctrl/README.md

 <br>
 <br>

-`Dotctrl` is a package for managing your "dotfiles" on Linux. `Dotctrl` works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.
+**Dotctrl** is a package for managing your "dotfiles" on Linux. **Dotctrl** works on top of a configuration file that contains the absolute paths of the place of origin of dotfiles.

 ## Features

+* Stay free to create manual links;
-* Automatically manages dotfiles ending with rc in the user's HOME;
+* Automatically manages dotfiles ending with rc in the user's `$HOME`;
 * Automatically manages the main configuration files of the editors: Atom, Sublime Text, Visual Studio Code;
-* The `Dotctrl` repository stores the same path structure as the configuration files with the user's HOME files;
+* The **Dotctrl** repository stores the same path structure as its original location;
+* Manage single or bulk elements;
+* Restores the elements of the repository to their original location with a single command;
+* And much more :)

 ## Requirements